vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 paging the vector data into memory from disk.
 The re-ranking depth (per node) is a query time hyper-parameter.

-The following hyper-parameters impact performance, resource footprint (cost), and accuracy of Vespa `HNSW-IF`:

-**Indexing**:
-* The number of random centroid vectors.
-* The number of centroid clusters a given non-centroid vector can belong to.
-* The `HNSW` settings for the centroid indexing.

-**Query parameters**
-* The number of centroid vectors to retrieve by searching the `HNSW` graph.
-* The dynamic centroid pruning threshold.
-* The re-ranking depth controls the max number of vector page-ins per node in the inverted index cluster.

 ## Real-world considerations
-Real-world applications of vector search need both batch and real-time vector indexing:
+Real-world applications using vector search need both batch and real-time vector indexing:

-* **Batch**: A new embedder model which maps data to vector representation is trained, and embedding vector representations produced for all data items.
+* **Batch indexing**: A new embedder model which maps data to vector representation is trained, and embedding vector representations produced for all data items.
-* **Incremental Real-time**: A new data item is added and encoded with the current version of the embedder model.
+* **Incremental Real-time indexing**: A new data item is added and encoded with the current version of the embedder model.

 In addition, data items (with vector representation) need to be updated and deleted.
 The hybrid method described in this blog post supports all CRUD (Create, Read, Update, Delete) operations using the standard Vespa